Amlodipine / valsartan Side Effects

 Applies to amlodipine / valsartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / valsartan:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / valsartan:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet